What is a Sercy?

-At night and on weekends, we counselors bonded into an infectiously happy group, some of whom maintain close friendships to this day.
+At night and on weekends, we counselors bonded into an infectiously happy group; some of us maintain close friendships to this day.

 We called such a gift a “sercy”, alternately spelled “cerci” and “searcy”.

-When I used the word on my radio show recently, I found that others knew it too.
+When I used the word on my radio show once, I found that others knew it too.

 Do you know where the word “sercy“, “surcy“, “cerci” or “searcy” comes from?
 Do you have a plausible theory?
 Do you use it in conversation?

 E-mail me and let me know your thoughts!